Put a nonbreaking space between the number and the unit.

 Not recommended: -40-85° C

-In some contexts, it may be appropriate to indicate thousands of something by following a number with a lowercase k.
+In some contexts, it might be appropriate to indicate thousands of something by following a number with a lowercase k.
 If you do that, then follow these guidelines:

 - Don't put a space between the number and k.